swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 let byteFile: TypedFile<UInt8> // OK
 ```

+At this time, as noted above, generic types are still always required to be
-However, at this time, noncopyable types themselves are not allowed to be used
+`Copyable`, so noncopyable types themselves are not allowed to be used as a
-as a generic type.
+generic type argument.
 This means a noncopyable type _cannot_:

 - conform to any protocols, except for `Sendable`.
 - serve as a type witness for an `associatedtype` requirement.